NobodyXu/NobodyXu.github.io/_posts/2017-12-19-extern_template.md

 When you are compiling a header full of template in different places and they share the same instantation parameters, you'll waste a lot of time compiling them.
 Luckily, c++11 introduce "extern template" to solve this problem.

-<p>First, you need to add the following code to every compilation unit to force the compiler to not instantiate the template
+First, you need to add the following code to every compilation unit to force the compiler to not instantiate the template immediately.
-  immediately.

 ```c++
 //it's just like the specialization of a function but with no template paramter list